-Readers of the Bulletin of the Atomic Scientists are informed, intelligent readers that range from those with an interest of the issues to policymakers and opinion makers from over 150 countries.
-The Bulletin publishes information from leading scientists and security experts who explore the potential for terrible damage to societies from human-made technologies.
-We focus as well on ways to prevent catastrophe from the malign or accidental use of nuclear, carbon-based, and biology-based technologies.
+Readers of the Bulletin of the Atomic Scientists are both informed and intelligent; they include top policymakers, researchers, and opinion makers from over 150 countries, as well as a large contingent of smart non-experts who are interested in the Bulletin's mission.
+The Bulletin publishes articles written by the world's leading science and security experts, who explore the potential for terrible damage to societies from manmade technologies.
+We focus on ways to prevent catastrophe from the malign or accidental misuse of nuclear, carbon-based, and biology-based technologies.

-The Bulletin bridges the gap between experts and lay audiences.
+The Bulletin aims to bridge the gap between true experts and lay audiences by publishing articles that are meaningful in the White House, at the Pentagon, and around the kitchen table.
 We identify the most authoritative experts and publish their reports in print and online for distribution to policy leaders and the broader public.
-We stimulate those on the forefront of research to communicate directly with a public eager for firsthand and authoritative perspectives.
+We stimulate those on the forefront of research to communicate directly with a public eager for firsthand and authoritative perspectives on existential threats to humanity.
 We contribute to public discussion and help shape the global security agenda.

-Our readers turn to the Bulletin to find articles that cannot be found anywhere else and to make sense or fill in the gaps of these topics when they are to be found elsewhere.
+Our readers turn to the Bulletin to find articles that cannot be found anywhere else and to make sense of incomplete or inaccurate reports published elsewhere.
 Our readers want to understand the issues and take ownership of them; they want to learn something, and they want to be provoked.
 They don’t want technical language that is esoteric and inaccessible.
-The articles are edited and, at times, re-worked by Bulletin editors.
-This is important to realize, as we do not publish unedited articles.
+The articles are edited and, at times, thoroughly re-worked by experienced Bulletin editors.
+This is worth repeating: Because it is dedicated to excellence, the Bulletin never publishes unedited articles.

-Submissions should be emailed as Word attachments to:
+Submissions for the Voices of Tomorrow competition should be emailed as Word attachments to:

-Read the journal and the web site.
-This is by far the best way to get a sense of what kind of articles we publish.
+Read the journal and the website.
+This is by far the best way to get a sense of what kinds of articles the Bulletin publishes.

 Journal.
 The bimonthly journal features long form articles that are between 2,000-4,000 words; it is not the word count but the voice and the angle of the pieces that make the journal distinctive.
 Read it to understand what the distinction is—we want you to tackle tough topics, make strong arguments, and offer strong take-aways.
 All authors must sign a writer’s agreement with our publisher, Sage, to ensure that the article that is published is not (and will not) be published anywhere but in the Bulletin.